Essential city information that everyone should know before traveling to Barcelona.

 Adeu – Bye

-*RELATED article: Useful Spanish phrases for traveling in Spain
+*RELATED article: Practice some Spanish during your trip – Useful Spanish phrases for traveling in Spain

 Average food & drink costs